adap/flower/doc/source/how-to-configure-clients.rst

-:og:description: Learn how to configure clients in Flower by sending customizable parameters from the server to control client-side hyperparameters using configuration dictionaries and built-in strategies.
+:og:description: Configure Flower clients by sending parameters from the server to control client-side hyperparameters using configuration dictionaries and strategies.
 .. meta::
-    :description: Learn how to configure clients in Flower by sending customizable parameters from the server to control client-side hyperparameters using configuration dictionaries and built-in strategies.
+    :description: Configure Flower clients by sending parameters from the server to control client-side hyperparameters using configuration dictionaries and strategies.

 Configure Clients
 =================